-(1) The company must maintain its debt to equity ratio (D/E ratio) not to exceed 2 times and debt service coverage ratio (DSCR) of no less than 1.25 time in next years until the end of loan agreement, the company was able to maintain the D/E ratio and DSCR as required by the contractual obligation of the loan.
+(1) The company must maintain its debt to equity ratio (D/E ratio) not to exceed 2 times and debt service coverage ratio (DSCR) of no less than 1.25 time in next years until the end of loan agreement, the floods made the company unable to maintain DSCR ratio under the terms of the loan agreement.
+However, the lending bank has waived the conditions for the year ended December 31, 2017 to the Company.

-- (2) The lending bank has determined that Lanna Resources Public Co., Ltd. (Lanna) must maintain its shareholding proportion in TAE of no less than 50 percent of the total number of shares during the whole duration of the loan agreement.
-Accordingly, Lanna has no plan to decrease its shareholding proportion in TAE to below 50 percent of the total number of shares. - (3) The lending bank has stipulated that the company cannot pay dividend to its shareholders, including Lanna, if the company cannot comply with the conditions as stipulated within the loan agreement, such as the maintaining of D/E ratio, DSCR, and maintaining of shareholding proportion of Lanna in the company, etc. Accordingly, the company has never breached the conditions of loan agreements and has been provided with good financial support from lending banks.
+(2) The lending bank has determined that Lanna Resources Public Co., Ltd. (Lanna) must maintain its shareholding proportion in TAE of no less than 50 percent of the total number of shares during the whole duration of the loan agreement.
+Accordingly, Lanna has no plan to decrease its shareholding proportion in TAE to below 50 percent of the total number of shares.

+(3) The lending bank has stipulated that the company cannot pay dividend to its shareholders, including Lanna, if the company cannot comply with the conditions as stipulated within the loan agreement, such as the maintaining of D/E ratio, DSCR, and maintaining of shareholding proportion of Lanna in the company, etc. Accordingly, the company has never breached the conditions of loan agreements and has been provided with good financial support from lending banks.